HW 3: Trees and Objects

 While encryption plays a pivotal role in ensuring security and privacy from intermediaries like the company relaying messages, hackers, and third parties, it only addresses concerns about unauthorized access.
 Privacy, however, is not only about external threats; it also deals with the control individuals have over their data, even when it is in the hands of authorized recipients.
 This is where European Privacy Laws under the GDPR (General Data Protection Regulation) come into play.
 One of the key principles of GDPR is the “right to be forgotten,” which means that individuals can request the deletion of their data.
 In compliance with this principle, we will implement a function that allows users to delete their account and all messages sent from it.

-delete_account should take (in addition to self) a user.
-This function should remove all messages in the Message Center that have been sent by this user and remove the user from all groups.
+Task 15: Implement delete_account. delete_account should take (in addition to self) a user and remove all messages sent by that user from the message center.
+It should also remove the user from any groups they are a part of.

-1. What are some of the negative implications of giving users more agency over their data, particularly in scenarios where past messages may have legal, historical, or societal importance?
-(3-4 sentences)
+Task 16: What are some of the negative implications of giving users more agency over their data, particularly in scenarios where past messages may have legal, historical, or societal importance?
+Write your response in the README.